 9 Reasons Most Bloggers Don’t Make It

-But first, some rhetorical questions to focus your mind…
+And now, some more rhetorical questions to focus your mind…

-Is blogging dead?
+If 80% of blogs will fail this year, then is blogging dead?
 Are blogs still relevant?
-Is blogging still relevant in 2019?
+Is blogging still relevant this year?
 If blogging is dead, then what happened to blogging?

 On the other hand, if blogging isn’t dead, then is blogging worth it?

 Why Do Bloggers Fail?
-Here Are 7 Ways To Fail As A Blogger This Year
+Here Are 7 Ways To Be A Mediocre Blogger Who Will Fail This Year

 #1.
-Be mediocre with no unique selling proposition
+Be average with no unique selling proposition

 With more than 152 million blogs on the Internet, and over 50 million of those blogs guaranteed to fail in the next 18 months, one of the easiest ways to fail as a blogger is to be mediocre and average.